spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 Now that we've defined and generated the `HealthPickup` component and its properties, let's deifine the `HealthPickup` entity we're going to attach that component to.

-All SpatialOS GDK projects contain a C# file that, once for each type of entity in the project, declares a function that defines which components should be instantiated when a new type of that entity is added to a [SpatialOS World]({{urlRoot}}/content/glossary#spatialos-world).
+All SpatialOS GDK projects contain a C# file that, once for each type of entity in your project, declares a function that defines which components should be instantiated when a new type of that entity is added to a [SpatialOS World]({{urlRoot}}/content/glossary#spatialos-world).
 The object that these functions return is an [entity template]({{urlRoot}}/content/entity-templates).

 `HealthPickup` is a new type of entity, so we must create a new entity template.
 To do this, we'll need to add a new function within the `FpsEntityTemplates` class: